Actipro/WPF-Controls/Documentation/topics/docking/layout-features/layout-serialization.md

 ## Optimal Memory Utilization when Using Layout Serializers

 The layout serializer uses an `XmlSerializer` as the core .NET object that reads/writes XML data.
-One issue that has been discovered in the Microsoft .NET framework is that XmlSerializer is capable of creating memory leaks.
-The leak occurs whenever a new instance of XmlSerializer is created.
+One issue that has been discovered in the Microsoft .NET framework is that `XmlSerializer` is capable of creating memory leaks.
+The leak occurs whenever a new instance of `XmlSerializer` is created.

-To combat this leak we've implemented some caching code on our end, but also highly recommend that instead of creating a new layout serializer any time you do a layout serialization, you instead keep a reference to a single app-wide instance of the layout serializer and use that for each layout serialization.
+To combat this leak, we've implemented some caching code on our end, but also highly recommend that instead of creating a new layout serializer any time you do a layout serialization, you instead keep a reference to a single app-wide instance of the layout serializer and use that for each layout serialization.

 ## Disabling Floating Window Snap-to-Screen